-Cost of Living in Dublin — Everything You Need to Know
+Cost of Living in Dublin — Is It Worth the Craic?

 Dublin is the thriving capital city of Ireland.
 Known for good times and tourism, the city plays host to some of the world's largest companies and over 100,000 students across four universities.
 For all its advantages, Dublin also ranks in the top 50 most expensive places to live in the world.

 Take a deep dive with us into the cost of living in this vibrant Irish city.

 Data from Ireland's Central Statistics Office (CSO) shows that the average annual salary in Ireland is €45,324.
 This figure is not necessarily an accurate representation of how much people usually earn in Dublin since the average is brought up by high earners.